 Digital monographs published under this initiative will share the following properties:

 Published as open-access texts with a Creative Commons license by a publisher that has agreed to work within the guidelines of the initiative.
-(The list of publishers is linked below.)
+(See the list of publishers here.)
 Publishers may also issue print editions for sale.

 Deadline: October 16, 2017